planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 ### Crashes

 A Crash is when a vehicle loses control and hits an obstacle or rolls over avoiding one.
 The vehicle takes damage equal to 1d6 + its Speed, with no Soak!
-Occupants also Roll this damage but get to Soak with their Frame and armor, if any.
+Occupants also Roll this damage but get to Soak with their FRAME and armor, if any.
 If not wearing seatbelts or similar safety devices, count Speed as double for occupants.

 {: .highlight}
-- **Crash:** Damage is 1d6 + current Speed, no Soak. \
+- **Crash:** Damage is 1d6 + current Speed, no Soak.
-- **Occupants:** Damage 1d6 + current Speed, soaked by Frame.
+- **Occupants:** Damage 1d6 + current Speed, soaked by FRAME.

 ### Ramming

 This purposeful assault turns your vehicle into a deadly weapon.
 Against another vehicle, make an Attack Check of the Vehicle's Handling versus the target's current Speed.
-Damage is Frame + Speed + Edge, soaked by the target's Frame.
-Ramming a pedestrian is the same, but versus their Poise instead of current Speed.
+Damage is FRAME + Speed + Edge, soaked by the target's FRAME.
+Ramming a pedestrian is the same, but versus their POISE instead of current Speed.

 The ramming vehicle may suffer collateral damage from this risky stunt.
-They take automatic damage in return equal to the target's Frame + Speed, soaked by their Frame + Edge.
+They take automatic damage in return equal to the target's FRAME + Speed, soaked by their FRAME + Edge.

 In a head-on collision, add the speed of both vehicles together.

 {: .highlight}
-- **Ram Attack:** Handling vs. current Speed (or Poise for pedestrians). \
+- **Ram Attack:** Handling vs. current Speed (or POISE for pedestrians).
-- **Ram damage:** Frame + Speed + Edge, soaked by target's Frame. \
+- **Ram damage:** FRAME + Speed + Edge, soaked by target's FRAME.
-- **Return damage:** target Frame + Speed, soaked by your Frame + Edge.
+- **Return damage:** target FRAME + Speed, soaked by your FRAME + Edge.

 ### Speed Scaling